 The about page is where visitors to your website get to meet you, where you tell them your story and introduce them to your brand’s personality.
 Most importantly, it’s your opportunity to form their perception of your brand and control how they’ll feel and think about it.
 It’s here that you share with people why you started your business, what you aim to achieve, and how you’re achieving it.

 So, what’s your story?
 It could be a personal reason you created a specific product, your business values, how you source your products, or a charity you support.
-When you give your brand a unique identity, you instantly humanize it, connecting with viewers on emotional levels, making it far easier to engage and convert them.
+When you give your brand a unique identity, you instantly humanize it, connecting with viewers on emotional levels and making it far easier to engage and convert them.
 Whatever the brand story you tell, ensure you use it consistently throughout all your marketing campaigns.
 Today’s online consumers expect brands to be authentic and quickly turn away from those that aren’t.

 #2 Add a Logo and Tagline

 And brands often spend vast amounts when creating their logo design to ensure their logo packs a punch.
 However, if you’re reading this and think you need to spend hundreds or thousands on a logo, don’t worry.
 Professional logo design has become more affordable with the advent of logo maker designers and design marketing places.
 When creating your logo, consider adding a catchy tagline.
 They’re an excellent strategy for highlighting your brand’s personality and ensuring consumers remember you.
-Think of L’Oréal “Because You’re Worth It,” Nike’s “just do it,” and De Beers “A Diamond is Forever.”
+Think of L’Oréal’s “Because You’re Worth It,” Nike’s “just do it,” and De Beers’ “A Diamond is Forever.”
 We all know them!

-Your logo has to be incredibly versatile and work on your website, social avatar, email signature, and on every piece of branding merchandise you use.
+Your logo has to be incredibly versatile and work on your website, social avatar, email signature, and every piece of branding merchandise you use.
 When designing it, use industry-related colors, fonts, and images, and ensure simplicity and readability by using no more than three colors and two fonts.

 Branding Checklist – #3 Infuse Your Brand Colors

 Your brand’s color palette should be infused into your website’s theme to create consistency, recognition, and brand loyalty.
 According to a Reboot 2018 survey, using a brand signature color can “increase brand recognition by 80 percent“.
-You only have to think of Facebook, YouTube, or the Google color palette to understand how vital brand colors are.
+You only have to think of Facebook, YouTube, or Google’s color palette to understand how vital brand colors are.
 Did you visualize the Facebook blue?
 YouTube red?
 Goggle’s blue, green, yellow, and red?
 If so, it’s because colors connect with us on deep emotional levels, meaning we remember them.

 Things you need to know about your brands color palette: